 After you’ve established the above, the below are best practices to follow for accurate testing results:

 So, how do you know if the control or variant has worked out best?
-This can be quite complex process depending on how many variants you’ve tested.
+This can be quite a complex process depending on how many variants you’ve tested.

 Generally, a good indicator is a good balance of higher percentage of click-through rates, and a higher change percentage.
 You’ll also want to look out for a higher percentage of significance.
 This reflects your risk tolerance and confidence level.
 Once you determine your winner, this percentage, for example, 95% means you can be confident that the results are real and not down to human error.
 Below is an example of a positive significance:

 The power of user-testing and AB testing can never be denied.
 It should always be included throughout the digital process.
 Never treat AB testing as an afterthought.
 I hope some of the thinking in this blog article can be applied to daily aspects of your job role, not only across digital design.
 For more information on the School of UX click here.